clyvekokotiko/cse210-11/README.md

 # Tetris
 Tetris is a classic game that we all used to play on our brickgames.
 You play this game on a simulated terminal, with a textual interface.
+Tetris is a puzzle video game created by Soviet software engineer Alexey Pajitnov in 1984.
+It has been published by several companies for multiple platforms, most prominently during a dispute over the appropriation of the rights in the late 1980s.
+This game is made up of seven different shape variations.

 ## Getting Started
 ---